Arlene Reckson

 Arlene Rae Reckson (born April 1947) is an American former Music Executive.
 She managed Record Plant Recording Studios East, from 1969 to 1973.

 Reckson worked for John Lennon and Yoko Ono as a personal assistant and production coordinator including during the period known as the "Lost Weekend" and is featured on the inside sleeve of the Imagine album (1971).
 She later became the first female National Director of Artists & Repertoire for the British Label ATV/Pye Records in 1976.

 Early years

 Reckson was born in Manhattan, New York to first-generation Russian-Jewish immigrants.
-She lived with her parents and brother in the Lower East Side until moving to the Bronx as a child where she graduated from Taft High School at the age of 17.
+She lived with her parents and brother on the Lower East Side until moving to the Bronx as a child where she graduated from Taft High School at the age of 17.
 Following, she pursued a degree from New York's Fashion Institute of Technology and earned a "Special Recommendation" in the Mademoiselle Magazine College Board Guest Editor competition in 1966.